It was the worst of times. It was the weirdest of times.

 “There’s this feeling that there are multiple versions of a country that is really supposed to be one country,” Widmer says.
 “People are finding it hard to figure out which America is going to survive over the other one.”

 This past week, the Pew Research Center found only 12% of Americans satisfied with the way things are going in their country — down from 31% in April, which was already a month into the coronavirus pandemic.
-The poll was conducted June 16-22 among 4,708 adults, most of them registered voters.
+The poll was conducted June 16-22 among 4,708 adults, three-quarters of them registered voters.

 This country has always contained multiple versions of itself.
 That’s part of what's held it together — “e pluribus unum,” or “out of many, one” — but also part of what’s driving today’s unraveling.
 One group’s story of America — a story of triumph and exceptionalism and always prevailing — is very different from that of others, which include narratives of abuse, subjugation and systemic slavery.